ckeditor/ckeditor5/docs/support/faq.md

 See the {@link installation/plugins/installing-plugins Installing plugins} guide to learn how to extend the editor with some additional features.

-You can learn which editor features are available in which guild in the {@link installation/getting-started/predefined-builds#list-of-plugins-included-in-the-ckeditor-5-predefined-builds Predefined builds} guide.
+You can learn which editor features are available in which build in the {@link installation/getting-started/predefined-builds#list-of-plugins-included-in-the-ckeditor-5-predefined-builds Predefined builds} guide.

 ## How to insert some content into the editor?